Wondering which are the best cities to visit in Greece? The choice can be overwhelming.

 - Adventure through the old Varousi district to see Ottoman ruins and quaint old houses

-- Have a coffee at Fairydust Coffee – an eclectic spot based on the Madhatter’s Tea Party
+- Have a strong Greek coffee at Fairydust Coffee – an eclectic spot based on the Madhatter’s Tea Party

 Nafpaktos is a large seaside town in Western Greece that overlooks the Corinthian Gulf.
 Most foreigners have never even heard of Nafpaktos.
 However, a lot of Greeks venture here for their summer vacations.

 Gribovo and Psani beach are well serviced and offer sunbed rentals, toilet facilities, and plenty of nearby restaurants.
 For something a little more secluded, head to Monastiraki beach which sits just outside an idyllic fishing village.